Heart Wreckers

 Red Meat:

-If you are a meat eater then red meat is not good for you.
+If you are a meat eater then you need more than red meat.
 High consumption of red meat like beef and pork can be linked to heart disease.
 High saturated fat levels in red meat can contribute to heart disease and heart palpitations.
-If you have a history of frequent heart palpitations alongside coronary artery disease or heart disease, you should limit your consumption of red meat and opt for lean protein sources instead.
+Suppose you have a history of frequent heart palpitations alongside coronary artery disease or heart disease.
+In that case, you should limit your consumption of red meat and opt for lean protein sources instead.
 Seafood like fish and shellfish, poultry like chicken or turkey breast without skin, beans, peas, and lentils like black beans and chickpeas and eggs are healthy protein options.

 Packaged Snacks:

-Chips, biscuits and other processed snacks often contain unhealthy fats and high levels of salt.
-The use of excessive sugar, salt and fats is extremely unhealthy as it increases your levels above the recommended amounts.
+Chips, biscuits, and other processed snacks often contain unhealthy fats and high levels of salt.
+Excess sugar, salt, and fat is extremely unhealthy, as it increases one's levels above the recommended amounts.

 Packaged snacks like instant noodles contain a variety of additives, such as monosodium glutamate (MSG), artificial flavours, and preservatives.
 They have high sodium content which can lead to water retention, bloating, and increased blood pressure.
 This strains the cardiovascular system and increases the risk of heart disease and stroke.